 SOUL aims to dissolve prejudice & discrimination with unconditional love & respect.
 Our programmes support teenage girls taking the lead.

 To mark World Friendship Day on Tuesday 30 July, hundreds of Kiwi teenagers will be dancing in SOUL’s Friendmob for Christchurch to show the world to choose respect over judgement and cooperation over competition.
 SOUL’s Friendmob events are happening simultaneously at Auckland International Airport, Christchurch Airport and Wellington Airport at 12pm on 30 July.
-The recent events in Christchurch have reinforced just how important it is to expand the window of compassion and love in response to terror and discrimination.
+The recent events in Christchurch have reinforced just how important it is to expand the window of compassion and love in response to prejudice and discrimination.
 The Friendmob aims to highlight the value of having real friends in tough times.
 How you can help – Dance or Donate or better still - both :-)

 Watch the video and learn the ‘helicopter’ move.
 It’s easy and it doesn’t matter if you just swing one arm – that’s way cool.
 Then at 12 noon on 30th July live video your dance using the hashtags #friendmob #worldfriendshipday and #unconditionallove.